 The mind of a wise man in the face of exile

-With a gap in the text it is all the more harder to understand the context.
+So with a gap in the existent text it is all the more harder to understand the context.
 So now we entertain the rest of this two page text, beginning with this paradox opening up with Cicero right off the bat calling the reader (Brutus) ‘insane and mad’ which he further disapproves of further in the text (who else could it have been?)
 Anyway after that Cicero changes his tone and goes on to say: